Jokuchh/Jokuchh/README.md

 - 3️⃣**AppDev projects** – Created a music player with key basic functionality.
 - 4️⃣**GameDev projects** – Created a plot and basic functionality of a games, developed a design, technical and basic functionality of a 2D game.
 - 5️⃣**Robotech project** – Creation of two collaborative robots that continuously inform each other of the progress of the missions thanks to robust wireless communications.
 If a robot encounters a problem, its co-robot is automatically informed so that the strategy is reviewed dynamically, making the robot "flotilla" fully autonomous.
 Creating arms for these robots - a concept and implementation of it.
-- 6️⃣**Esp32 project**  – From esp32 to esp32 connection with rescaling voltage and converting from signal analogue to signal numerique.
+- 6️⃣**AI & Machine Learning & Deep Learning** - a lot of different prectice knowledge in these spheres
 - 7️⃣**Internet of things** :

  1. Study and development of a temperature monitoring platform : Creation of an IoT-based tool for live temperature monitoring using the ESP32 microcontroller and Cloud Computing.

  2. Contactless communication by using RFID and NFC technologies : Development of a contactless payment device using RFID with database (MySql).
 Main aim of which is to scan and store data, eventually to raise a discount.
 - 8️⃣**Various researches** - For now Numerical-Automatics & Sensitivity-Analysis
+- 9️⃣**Esp32 project**  – From esp32 to esp32 connection with rescaling voltage and converting from signal analogue to signal numerique.
-- 9️⃣
+-
 <!---
 Jokuchh/Jokuchh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.